I’m sharing our story here of chronic illness in marriage because I know that someone needs to read it.

-Our New Life with Chronic Illness
+Our New Married Life with an Incurable Disease

 Three short days ago we were given the news: along with miraculously being spared from some truly awful conditions (including coma and death), my husband was diagnosed with Diabetic Ketoacidosis (DKA), and with Type 1 (Juvenile) Diabetes.

 It was a shocking diagnosis, to say the least, especially since my husband is in fairly good health.